rickstaa/stable-gym/stable_gym/envs/classic_control/cartpole_cost/README.md

 ### Stabilization task

-The stabilization task is similar to the one of the original `CartPole-v1` environment.
+The stabilization task is similar to the original `CartPole-v1` environment.
 The pendulum starts upright, and the goal is to prevent it from falling over by increasing and reducing the cart's control force.
 This must be done while the cart does not violate set position constraints.
 These constraints are defined in the cost function.

 ### Reference tracking task

-Similar to the stabilization task but now the card also has to track a cart position reference signal.
+Similar to the stabilization task, now the card must also track a cart position reference signal.

 ## Cost function

 The cost function of this environment is designed in such a way that it tries to minimize the error of a set of states and a set of reference states.
 It contains two types of tasks:

 *   A stabilization task.
 In this task, the agent attempts to stabilize a given state (e.g. keep the pole angle and or cart position zero)
 *   A reference tracking task.
-In this task, the agent tries to make a state track a given reference.
+The agent tries to make a state track a given reference in this task.

 The exact definition of these tasks can be found in the environment `cost()` method.

 ## Environment step return

-In addition to the observations, the cost and a termination and truncation boolean the environment also returns a info dictionary:
+In addition to the observations, the cost and a termination and truncation boolean, the environment also returns an info dictionary:

 ```python
 [observation, cost, termination, truncation, info_dict]